NHiggs/3DPrint_LG_Stylo_5_Case_Hex/README.md

 Print Execution
 ---
-Recommend overriding the xy support distance setting to at least 1.4mm, this will prevent supports from being printed under the phone retention lip.
-They are not needed here and this will speed cleanup and fittment.
+When printing the main case it is recommended to set the xy support distance setting to at least 1.4mm, this will prevent supports from being printed under the phone retention lip.
+They are not needed here and this will speed cleanup while saving fittment.

 ### Settings
 | Print Setting | Value |